QtPyHammer-devs/QtPyHammer/CODE_OF_CONDUCT.md

  * Be nice
  * Be kind
  * Be [responsible](#responsibilities)
+ * Be a role model, not everyone here is an adult
  * Apologise if you make a mistake; we live, we learn
  * Keep it PG
  * Have fun!